-We have audited the accompanying financial statements of the governmental activities and each major fund of the Cabezon Public Improvement District (District) as of and for the year ended June 30, 2011 which collectively comprise the District's basic financial statements as listed in the table of contents.
-We also have audited the budgetary comparisons for the year ended June 30, 2011 as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of the Cabezon Public Improvement District (the District) as of and for the year ended June 30, 2012 which collectively comprise the District's basic financial statements as listed in the table of contents.
+We also have audited the respective budgetary comparisons for the year ended June 30, 2012 as listed in the table of contents.
 These financial statements are the responsibility of the District's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express our opinions on these financial statements based on our audit.